StephenGlasby/StephenGlasby.github.io/blog.md

 is less risky, and more attractive (especially to junior mathematicians).
 A 70% proof of the P = NP conjecture may well be easy to get published, but for less important (but still significant) problems I think you could find it hard to get your work published by a respectable journal.
-I wonder whether by made up journals such as "Journal of Conjectures and Proof Strategies" could help mathematics advance more rapidly, by reducing the amount of replication, and by building on the shoulders of other researchers?
+I wonder whether fictional journals such as "Journal of Conjectures and Proof Strategies" could help mathematics advance more rapidly, by reducing the amount of replication, and by building on the shoulders of other researchers?